OctopusDeploy/docs/docs/getting-started/first-runbook-run/create-a-runbook.md

 1. Click **ADD RUNBOOK**.
 1. Give the runbook a name, for example *Hello Runbook* and click **SAVE**.

-Now that the runbook has been created, we can move onto to [defining the runbook process](/docs/getting-started/first-runbook-run/define-the-runbook-process.md).
+With the runbook created, let's [define a simple runbook process](/docs/getting-started/first-runbook-run/define-the-runbook-process.md).